bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 - Never combine changes first released in different versions into one bullet.
 Split mixed maintenance or dependency summaries by release version so every prefix remains unambiguous.
 - Create one GitHub release for every published tag, including patches whose repository notes are absorbed into a version range.
 Never omit a patch release or fold it into an adjacent tag's GitHub release.
 - Every GitHub release title and body must describe one tag only; never roll multiple versions into a GitHub release title or treat another tag's changes as part of that release.
-- Write every GitHub release body as one concise, natural-language sentence.
-Lead with linked issue or pull-request references, summarize the user-visible outcome, and optionally end with one directly relevant documentation link.
+- For a release with one issue or pull request, write the GitHub release body as one concise, natural-language sentence.
+Lead with the linked issue or pull request, summarize the user-visible outcome, and optionally end with one directly relevant documentation link.
-- Keep the one-sentence format when a release contains multiple items: link each included issue or pull request and summarize the group without expanding into headings or bullets.
+- For a release with multiple issues or pull requests, use one concise bullet per item.
+Start every bullet with its linked issue or pull request, summarize that item's user-visible outcome in one sentence, and optionally end that bullet with one directly relevant documentation link.
-- Do not add an introductory blurb, headings, bullet lists, compatibility boilerplate, implementation detail, or release-process commentary.
-Include a compatibility fact only when users need it, and keep it inside the same sentence.
+- Do not add an introductory blurb, headings, compatibility boilerplate, implementation detail, or release-process commentary.
+Use bullets only for releases with multiple items, and include a compatibility fact only when users need it.
 - A documentation link may support the summary but must not replace it.
 Do not point readers generically to `README.md`, `RELEASE_HISTORY.md`, or "the release notes."
-- Use this shape: `Fixed [#702](issue-url): clarified that RecipientBuilder accepts one address, while RecipientsBuilder handles address lists; see the [recipient builder examples](docs-url).`
+- Use this single-item shape: `Fixed [#702](issue-url): clarified that RecipientBuilder accepts one address, while RecipientsBuilder handles address lists; see the [recipient builder examples](docs-url).`
+- Use this multi-item shape, with no text before or after the list: `- Fixed [#701](issue-url): corrected the first user-visible problem.` followed by `- Added [#702](issue-url): introduced the second user-visible outcome; see the [usage guide](docs-url).`
 - Write GitHub release notes from facts fixed at the tag.
 Do not depend on mutable branch content or on documentation whose visible focus will change with a later release.
 - Keep build, test, packaging-validation, and release-process evidence out of GitHub release bodies.
 Verification belongs in the internal release checklist; published notes should contain only changes and compatibility information readers need.
 - Attach release assets only to their matching tag.
 Versioned asset filenames and artifact contents must agree with the GitHub release tag.